 Dental implants have many advantages

 We accept referrals from over 75 practices and 150 individual dentists for dental implants.
-Implant treatment begins with an initial consultation with Mark Edmondson or Jonathan Kennair. in conjunction with one of our restorative dentists – either Dr Steven Schofield or Dr Ralph Pickup.
+Implant treatment begins with an initial consultation with Mark Edmondson or Jonathan Kennair. in conjunction with one of our restorative dentists – either Dr Steven Schofield, Dr Ralph Pickup, Dr Sally Bradbury, Dr Anca Jarmany or Dr Christian Lee.

-For this reason, if you have recently lost a tooth and are considering implant treatment, let us know as soon as possible.
-If an implant is planned to replace a tooth which is still present, we advise that the extraction is done by our oral surgeon.
-This is so that the tooth may be removed in such a way to preserve as much of the bone as possible and to allow inspection of the tooth socket.
+For this reason, to prevent bone loss and are considering implant treatment, let us know as soon as possible.
+If an implant is planned to replace a tooth that is still present, we advise that the extraction is done by our oral surgeon.
+This is so that the tooth may be removed in such a way as to preserve as much of the bone as possible and to allow inspection of the tooth socket.
 The implant can then be placed as a planned procedure at the optimal time.